 - Iowa: all cars parked on public roads or private property without the owner’s consent are considered abandoned within 24 hours.

 People leave their cars behind for various reasons.
-These include irreparable mechanical problems, personal debt, bankruptcy, relocation, etc. Part of them eventually reach an abandoned vehicle auction.
+These include irreparable mechanical problems, personal debt, bankruptcy, relocation, etc. Part of them eventually reach an abandoned car market.

-How Can Someone Change the Ownership of an Abandoned Vehicle
+How Can Someone Change the Ownership of Abandoned Cars

 First of all, we need to see how an abandoned car can be claimed by the appropriate authority and later disposed of.
-You must do this even before you can think about buying such a car.
+You must do this even before you start looking to buy abandoned cars.

 When authorities in most states or countries decide to declare a car as “junk” or “abandoned”, they need to take certain steps before removing it from its spot.
 Most often, this is in the form of a written notice that is attached to the car, giving the owner a chance to stop the procedure.